 - Ask children to read the messages carefully, as they are updated each year.

-Judges will pick 12 of the best drawings to be included in the Farm safety calendar 2023.
-The aim is to have:
+Judges selected 12 of the best drawings to be included in the 2024 Farm safety calendar.
+The aim was to have:

 - two winning entries for each of the six safety messages